 So be thankful for fresh starts.
 God doesn’t define us by our sins but instead forgives us, allowing us to begin again and grow stronger in our faith.

 If you want to learn more about Bathsheba, click here for some interesting tidbits about how she may have been influenced by the men in her life.

-Also, if you need some help developing an attitude of gratitude this Thanksgiving, take a peek at last year’s Thanksgiving blog post.
+Also, if you need some help developing an attitude of gratitude, take a peek at this Thanksgiving blog post.

 Also, if you are new to this site go to the top of the page and subscribe to receive email notices.
 I never share emails and will not inundate you with messages.
 When you subscribe, receive a free gift: Click Refresh on Prayer.

 Blessings until next time.